Multiple-barrier system

 Related FAQs

-Are the storage containers tested to ensure they won't leak?
+View all FAQsAre the storage containers for used nuclear fuel tested to ensure they will not leak?

 Can radiation leak from the underground repository?

-Canada's plan for the long-term management of used nuclear fuel involves containing and isolating the used fuel in a deep geological repository.
 A multiple-barrier system of engineered and natural barriers will ensure the ongoing safety of the public and workers over the long term.
 These barriers include:

-- The nuclear fuel pellet;
+- the nuclear fuel pellet

-- The fuel element and fuel bundle;
+- the fuel element and fuel bundle

-- The used nuclear fuel container;
+- the used nuclear fuel container

 Will heat buildup in the repository create faults in the surrounding rock?